Mayes McLain: Professional wrestling career

 Mayes also worked as a stunt man in the motion picture business.
 He appeared as a wrestler in the 1936 motion picture, Magnificent Brute.

 He retired from wrestling in 1958.

 He was inducted into the Pro Wrestling Hall of Fame in 1983.

-Later years
+Later life

 McLain died in 1983 at age 77 in Marietta, Georgia.
 In 1987, he was posthumously inducted into the American Indian Athletic Hall of Fame at Lawrence, Kansas.